You are currently viewing Best Places to Visit in the Philippines: The Ultimate Travel Guide

 Siquijor

 Siquijor combines a lot of things in a small space.
 I first came here in 2014 and loved it.
 But this time around I was a little disappointed.
 I don’t know if I remember it as something more than it is, or if it’s because this time we just came from Palawan and Cebu.
-Siquijor was just getting discovered by tourists when I visited the first time, so I guess that gave it a very different vibe too.
+When I visited Siquijor the first time it was just getting discovered by tourists, so that gave it a very different vibe too.
+It’s now a popular destination amongst travelers.

 Siquijor is a small island, close to Cebu.
-You can drive around and see the main spots in one day, but of course, you can easily spend 2 – 3 days and see more of it.
-Siquijor is great for fitting in multiple waterfalls and beaches in a short time, but its beaches don’t compare to Palawan’s and its waterfalls not to Cebu’s.
+You can drive around and see the main spots in one day, but of course, you can easily spend 2-3 days and see more of it.
+Siquijor is great for fitting in multiple waterfalls and beaches in a short time, but its beaches don’t compare to Palawan’s and Cebu’s waterfalls are more impressive.
 So if you’re short on time, or you prefer to spend more time in one place rather than hopping around, I recommend spending a day extra in those places instead.

 How to get to Siquijor from Moalboal

-The shortest way would be to travel via Dumaguete, but this is quite a hassle and be careful of scams with the tricycles.
+The shortest way would be to travel via Dumaguete, but this is quite a hassle and you need to be careful of scams with the tricycles.

 An easier way to get from Moalboal to Siquijor is to take the bus back to Cebu City and the direct ferry to Siquijor from there.
 It’s a longer way around, but much easier.